 “High-satiety protein fills us up and keeps us full, so we have no room for low-quality food.
 Our fat metabolism system will burn body fat instead of muscle.
 As researched D.K.
 Layman tells us: Use of higher protein diets reduces lean tissue loss to less than 15%.
 When combined with exercise, they can halt the loss of lean tissue during weight loss.”– Jonathan Bailor, Health & Fitness Researcher: The Smarter Science of Slim

-When done right, it’s clear that high protein diets can be an effective weight-loss method.
+In otherwise healthy people, it’s clear that high protein diets come with many benefits and can be an effective tool in your weight-loss journey.

-The following high-protein diet risks are typically correlated with a significant, long-term overconsumption of protein:
+The following high-protein diet risks are typically correlated with a significant, long-term overconsumption of protein over an extended period:

-- Kidney damage (applicable only to those with kidney disease): Unhealthy kidneys may struggle to remove the extra waste from protein from the body.
-This can lead to further kidney damage.
+- Kidney damage: Unhealthy kidneys may struggle to remove the extra waste from protein from the body, which can lead to further kidney damage.
+Those with kidney disease should avoid high-protein diets.

 - Nutritional deficiencies: High-protein diets that limit fibre, fat and carbohydrate intake to the extreme can eventually result in deficiencies in essential vitamins and minerals.